-No You're Not Imagining It — Olivia Rodrigo Sampled Taylor Swift On "Sour"
+No You're Not Imagining It — Olivia Rodrigo Incorporated Taylor Swift Into "Sour"

 We may still be in the process of getting to know budding heartbreak princess Olivia Rodrigo, but one thing we know for certain is her undying love for Taylor Swift.
 And if it somehow wasn't obvious, Rodrigo has a track on her debut album Sour that makes it crystal clear.

-Sour's fourth track, “1 step forward, 3 steps back," samples the quiet piano melody of Swift’s 2017 Reputation closer “New Year’s Day.”
+Sour's fourth track, “1 step forward, 3 steps back," interpolates the quiet piano melody of Swift’s 2017 Reputation closer “New Year’s Day.”
 Fans were tipped off before Sour's May 21 release that Swift would appear somewhere on the album, when a fan account on Twitter shared screenshots of alleged album credits from Genius and Spotify.
 They showed that Swift and her collaborator Jack Antonoff had songwriting credits on the song, which at first had people thinking they had collaborated on an original.
-Though it was just a sample, there are a few more nods to Swift in the song: The first is the title, where the numbers 1 and 3 together make 13 — an auspicious number in the Swiftieverse.
+But no, she just interpolated the melodies of the song — which is significant in itself.
+As one fan on Twitter astutely pointed out, by not directly sampling the song and simply recreating the melody herself, she wouldn't have to pay the, ahem, owner of the song any money.
+(Hint: It's not Taylor).

 Advertisement